Marmog19/SimpleEmbeddedProjects/README.md

 # EmbeddedProjects
-This repository contains all my embedded projects
+This repository contains all my embedded projects.

+They go from the most basic ones to the most complex.